-Leica CL versus Leica D-LUX Typ 109
+Leica CL vs D-LUX Typ 109

-The Leica CL (Typ 7323) and the Leica D-LUX (Typ 109) are two digital cameras that were officially introduced, respectively, in November 2017 and September 2014.
+The Leica CL (Typ 7323) and the Leica D-LUX (Typ 109) are two digital cameras that were revealed to the public, respectively, in November 2017 and September 2014.
 The CL is a mirrorless interchangeable lens camera, while the D-LUX Typ 109 is a fixed lens compact.
 The cameras are based on an APS-C (CL) and a Four Thirds (D-LUX Typ 109) sensor.
-The CL has a resolution of 24.1 megapixel, whereas the D-LUX Typ 109 provides 12.7 MP.
+The CL has a resolution of 24.1 megapixels, whereas the D-LUX Typ 109 provides 12.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica D-LUX Typ 109 is notably smaller (24 percent) than the Leica CL.
 In this context, it is worth noting that neither the CL nor the D-LUX Typ 109 are weather-sealed.